TIBCOSoftware/snappydata/docs/troubleshooting/troubleshooting_error_messages.md

 # Troubleshooting Error Messages
-Error messages provide information about problems that might occur when setting up the SnappyData cluster or when running queries. </br>You can use the following information to resolve such problems.
+Error messages provide information about problems that might occur when setting up the TIBCO ComputeDB cluster or when running queries. </br>You can use the following information to resolve such problems.

 <!-- --------------------------------------------------------------------------- -->